shakfu/cyfaust/scripts/README.md

 	It has the following features:

-	- installs all dependencies irrespective of platform.
+	- installs all platform-specific dependencies.

-	- downloads, builds, and installs faust into the project's `bin`, `lib`, and `share` folders.
-It uses the following patches files in the `scripts/patch` folder:
+	- downloads, builds, and installs `faust`` into the project's `bin`, `lib`, and `share` folders.
+It uses the following patched files in the `scripts/patch` folder:

 		- `faust.mk`